VenissaCarolQuadros/CanHap501/labs/Lab4.md

 I thought the starter code was really helpful to get started with the PID tuning.
 I noticed quickly, however, that the keyboard control of the variables hadn't been set up to reflect in the otherwise awesome UI.
 Thankfully, the code was well structured and I only needed to make some minor changes to add it in.
 This made the rest of the tuning and documentation process much easier.

 #### P Controller
 I had already used a P controller for the previous lab.
-However, unlike my previous experience where I'd handpicked points since the target point was random (and sometimes far away) in this case.
-Hence, the abrupt bursts of force of the P controller were more apparent.
+However, unlike my previous experience where I'd handpicked points, the target point was random (and sometimes far away) in this case.
+Hence, the abrupt bursts of force of the P controller were more apparent.<br/>
 Even with a value of 0.01, while the graphics seemed to indicate that the end effector could approximately reach the desired point, I noticed that this was not the case for the physical end effector.
 There was only occasional overshoot in the virtual end effector, but the physical end effector often overshot, especially when the distance between the starting point and target was large.
 The behaviour was much smoother when I gently held the end effector.

 <video height="100%" controls>